The competition

 FIND THE BOARD

-Find the task board randomly placed on table by pressing a button
+Find the task board randomly placed on a table and confirm its location by pressing a button

 TASK 2